 Before commencing with database backups, ensure that you have a backup strategy that safeguards data against media failure, data corruption, user error, and loss of the database server.
 The following topics provide information that helps you devise a backup strategy for use with Plug-in for PostgreSQL.

+- · Reviewing the available backup methods

-- · Supported backup formats
+- · Supported backup formats for the SQL Logical Data Dump backup method

-- · Available backup types
+- · Available backup types for the SQL Logical Data Dump backup method

 - Backup strategy considerations

 - Examples of backup sequences